pderop/reactor-netty-httpclient-benchmarks/README.md

 ./gradlew publishToMavenLocal
 ```

+(for the moment, the "workstealing-pool is not yet created on the reactor-poo/reactor-netty projects)

 ## Build

 build the project with jdk21 (the gradle wrapper is not installed, you need to set it up using `gradlew wrapper`)